passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 at this time of the year.
 It hits him more than it ought, to realise she probably hasn't stepped outside in weeks.

 "Okay, some of this is probably going to sound really obvious, but I — we — need a few things urgently."
 He raises a finger.
 "We need to setup something, I don't know what yet, to stop this" he gestures at himself "from ever happening again.
-Perhaps a council like there was at the time of Clan Head TK."
+Perhaps a council like there was at the time of Clan Head Parasuri."
 He raises another finger.
 "I need to go through every decision, every order, everything I said, in the past few weeks, maybe even the month, to check them."
 He keeps ticking off.
 "We need to start planning long term again, and for that we'll need to start planning to get to a point where we're capable of planning long term.
 And finally I need to see my daughters and nieces, and after that I need a moment alone with Chenna."

-He looks at TK who is nodding appreciatively.
+He looks at Dir who is nodding appreciatively.

 "You've already thought of all that, haven't you?"
 He knows the answer, though, and he might as well use this: "Am I missing something?"